luckyendey/CSSynergyX.AppSearch/README.md

 3. **Verify Installation:**
    - Open Exact Synergy Enterprise application.
-   - The search box will show next to the notification icon.
+   - The search box will show on the left of the notification icon.
    - ![Description of the image](misc/images/img01.png)

 ## How to Use